Daniela Ryf Profile

 Daniela Ryf, born in Solothurn and now living in Feldrunnen (Switzerland), is quite simply one of the most successful long-course triathletes ever.

-When people discuss the greatest female IRONMAN World Champions, Chrissie Wellington with her four world titles is rightly at the forefront of that debate.
-However, Daniela must be a contender with her combination of long-course and middle-distance success …or should we say unprecedented success.
+When people discuss the greatest female IRONMAN World Champions, Chrissie Wellington with her four world titles is rightly near the forefront of that debate but Daniela has now overtaken her with five crowns – to match her tally of World 70.3 titles.

 Arguably Ryf’s problem is that she has made it look too easy.
 Sometimes being too successful can be a curse, because people start to expect that success and don’t fully appreciate what it takes to win.